Apurwa599/E-Commerce-Customer-Behavior-Analysis/README.md

 Understanding relationships between these tables (Primary Keys & Foreign Keys) is essential for accurate analysis.

 ### Data Analysis (SQL)
-A wide range of SQL queries were implemented, including:

-Data extraction and filtering
+A wide range of SQL queries were implemented such as Data extraction and filtering, Multi-table joins, Aggregations (SUM, COUNT, AVG), Window functions, Performance optimization.
-Multi-table joins
-Aggregations (SUM, COUNT, AVG)
-Window functions (if used)
-Performance optimization

 ### Dashboard Visualization
 Interactive dashboards were built using Power BI to present:

-Sales performance
+- Sales performance
-Customer trends
+- Customer trends
-Product category insights
+- Product category insights
-Revenue and profit analysis
+- Revenue and profit analysis

-These dashboards help stakeholders quickly interpret data

 ### Key Business Questions Solved
 - Which product categories generate the highest sales?